 The processing structure for the production of the cosmic-ray electric field spectra is shown in Fig. 4.
 The digitized signal is converted from ADC counts (01) to voltage (02).
-A Hanning window is applied to the time-series data (03) to reduce leakage in the successive FFT (04).
+A Hanning window is applied to the time-series data (03) to reduce leakage in the successive Fast Fourier Transform (FFT) (04).
 In the frequency domain, weights for the frequency dependent electronics gain (06), weights for correcting delays introduced by the instrument hardware (07) and weights to reduce RFI (08) are applied to the frequency bins (05).

 The resulting calibrated antenna signals (09) (as measured at the antenna feeds) are multiplied with another set of complex weights to phase them in the direction of the cosmic ray (10).
-The direction is provided by the KASCADE experiment and the standard analysis software tries to refine it by fitting a maximum to the cosmicray pulse emission in a radio skymap (see Sect.
+The direction is provided by the KASCADE experiment and the standard analysis software attempts to refine it by fitting a maximum to the cosmic-ray pulse emission in a radio skymap (see Sect.
 4.3).

 The phased antenna spectra (12) are corrected by the directional gain of the antennae (11) and they are split in 16 sub-bands of 2.5 MHz applying modified Hanning window functions (13) as described in Sect.
 4.2.
-After inverse Fourier transformation, the digitally filtered and calibrated antenna time-series (14) are cross-correlated (15) to form the cc-beam, which is described in Sect.
+After inverse Fourier transformation, the digitally-filtered and calibrated antenna time-series (14) are cross-correlated (15) to form the cc-beam, which is described in Sect.
 4.5.
-For
+For some events it became necessary to review the antenna selection and the beam forming result, and to reject antennae that do not contribute to a coherent pulse, which is indicated by the recursive arrow in Fig. 4.